chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 You might note the ```rules``` command and variables in Gitlab CI would let you do the same things *without using a template library*.

-While this is contrived example to present the concept of generating and triggering a pipeline, there are cases where being able to do this can make your code simpler.
+While this is a contrived example to present the concept of generating and triggering a pipeline, there are cases where being able to do this can make your code simpler.

 ### Jinja Template
 What does a Jinja template look like?